Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The practice of asanas in yoga therapy helps to release tension and promote relaxation in the body.
 Certain poses, such as forward bends and gentle inversions, have a calming effect on the nervous system, reducing anxiety and promoting a sense of tranquility.
 These physical postures also help to increase blood flow to the brain, providing a natural boost in mood and reducing the symptoms of depression.

-In addition to asanas, pranayama plays a vital role in anxiety and depression management.
+In addition to asanas, pranayama plays a vital role in and depression management.
 Deep, slow breathing exercises activate the parasympathetic nervous system, which is responsible for the body’s relaxation response.
 By incorporating pranayama into their daily routine, individuals can regulate their breathing patterns, reduce stress levels, and improve their overall emotional well-being.

 Furthermore, meditation and mindfulness practices are essential components of yoga therapy for and depression.
 By cultivating a non-judgmental awareness of their thoughts and emotions, individuals can develop a greater sense of self-compassion and acceptance.
 This shift in mindset can lead to reduced and depression symptoms, increased self-awareness, and improved overall mental health.